Tesla Tuning in 2025: The Aftermarket Companies Extracting Real Performance from Your EV

 Tesla's Position

 Tesla has not embraced the aftermarket tuning community, and the relationship is best described as cautious coexistence.
 The company monitors vehicle data, and modifications that interact with core systems carry a genuine risk of detection during service visits.
-Larger mods, as noted, can sever the OTA update pipeline entirely.
-For owners who rely on that ongoing feature development — and Tesla's updates have historically delivered meaningful improvements — that's a serious trade-off to weigh honestly.
+For owners who rely on Tesla's ongoing feature development, and those updates have historically delivered meaningful improvements, understanding exactly how a given module handles OTA update management matters before you buy.
+The Boost 50 and Ghost both use the Ingenext web application to manage that process rather than blocking updates outright, which is a more workable arrangement than it's sometimes described.

 What's Coming Next

 The aftermarket will track wherever Tesla goes.
-With the Cybertruck now in production and next-generation models including the "Redwood" reportedly targeting mid-2025 production, tuners will follow.
+With the Cybertruck now in production and next-generation models in the pipeline, tuners will follow.
 Expect expanded power kits, more sophisticated suspension solutions, and continued experimentation with synthetic sound systems designed to give EVs an audible character that the drivetrain itself doesn't provide.
-Whether a simulated V8 note through cabin speakers constitutes progress is a matter of perspective — but it illustrates how far the EV tuning conversation has travelled in a short time.
+No specific product in that category has reached a point worth naming yet, but the category exists and shops are working on it.
+Whether a simulated note through cabin speakers constitutes progress is a matter of perspective, but it illustrates how far the EV tuning conversation has traveled in a short time.
+For more on where Tesla's broader technology is headed, see our coverage of Tesla's ADAS hitting high gear and unsupervised FSD developments.

 Key Takeaways

-- The Ingenext Boost 50 adds 50 hp to Model 3 and Model Y dual-motor vehicles for around $1,100, with a DIY installation measured in minutes — but remove it before service visits.
+- The Ingenext Boost 50 adds 50 hp to Model 3 and Model Y dual-motor vehicles.
+Ingenext's own current price is $995; authorized resellers carry it at $1,100.
+Installation goes at the foot of the front passenger seat, under the glove box, remove it before service visits.

 Written by